Meroje/documentation-en/source/contribute/translate.rst

 Translate Novius OS
 ###################

-Novius OS is ready to be translated into any language (It has already been translated into French).
+Novius OS is ready to be translated into any language (It has already been translated into French and Japanese).
 Here is the process to translate Novius OS into your language.

 Remember `we are here to help <http://forums.novius-os.org/en/want-translate-novius,15.html>`__.
 Your contribution is very appreciated, thank you.

+Beginners guide
+***************

+The best way to quickly get started with Novius OS translation is to focus on the front-office texts (~220 words only).
+They shouldn’t take you more than an hour to translate.
+Here are the steps to follow:

+1. Go to `translate.novius-os.org <http://translate.novius-os.org>`__.
+2. In the projects’ list (on the right-hand side), click the latest version of Novius OS.
+On the next page, if your language is not listed, just `contact us <http://forums.novius-os.org/en/want-translate-novius,15.html>`__, we'll add it for you.
+3. There are only four files to translate:
+    * Blog application: :file:`noviusos_blognews > front.po`
+    * Forms application: :file:`noviusos_forms > front.po`
+    * Comments application: :file:`noviusos_comments > front.po`
+    * Core: :file:`framework > front.po`

+That’s it, you’re done!
+Many thanks for your contribution.
+Now, if you feel like translating more, that’d be fantastic.
+Just keep reading.

 Copy style guide
 ****************